-Students aged 19 years and over are not automatically entitled to free prescriptions or dental treatment; however, they may apply for exemption using a HC1 form, which is available from doctors' surgeries or the MMU Students' Union Advice Centre on Oxford Road.
+Students aged 19 years and over are not automatically entitled to free prescriptions or dental treatment; however, you may be eligible to apply for assistance using a HC1 form, which is available from doctors' surgeries or requested online at NHS Low Income Scheme.

 International students following a course lasting 6 months or more, and all students from EU countries, are eligible to obtain free health care from the National Health Service from the beginning of the course, as are their spouse and children - but NOT visiting relatives.
 You need to take a letter of enrolment from the University to register with a doctor near where you live.
 Please make arrangements to register with a doctor as soon as you arrive.
 It is helpful if you bring your vaccination history with you.